-1. Allow companies to take appropriate actions to remedy improper conduct at an early stage; 205 compliance programs and preserve systems companies have installed designed to deter, indentify, and correct violations; 207

-Allow companies to self-report; 206 Avoid undermining internal

-4. Allow the whistleblower program to supplement, rather than supersede the internal control requirements under the Sarbanes-Oxley Act of 2002; 208

-5. Allow the Commission to preserve its scarce resources by relying upon corporate internal compliance programs; 209

-6. Promote a working relationship between the Commission and companies; 210

-7. Allow compliance personnel to address conduct that does not yet rise to the level of a violation or is not a violation (based on a misunderstanding of fact or law); 211
+- 1. Allow companies to take appropriate actions to remedy improper conduct at an early stage; 205 - 2.
+Allow companies to self-report; 206 - 3.
+Avoid undermining internal compliance programs and preserve systems companies have installed designed to deter, indentify, and correct violations; 207 - 4.
+Allow the whistleblower program to supplement, rather than supersede the internal control requirements under the Sarbanes-Oxley Act of 2002; 208 - 5.
+Allow the Commission to preserve its scarce resources by relying upon corporate internal compliance programs; 209 - 6.
+Promote a working relationship between the Commission and companies: 210 - 7.
+Allow compliance personnel to address conduct that does not yet rise to the level of a violation or is not a violation (based on a misunderstanding of fact or law); 211

-211 See letters from Foster Wheeler; Apache Group.

-8. Increase the quality of tips the Commission receives; 212 and

-9. Avoid internal investigations being compromised by unwillingness on the part of whistleblowers to participate.213
+- 8. Increase the quality of tips the Commission receives; 212 and - 9.
+Avoid internal investigations being compromised by unwillingness on the part of whistleblowers to participate.213